 Usage of Quotes

 In PHP, single and double quotes are used to enclose strings.
-Following code would throw you a PHP error since the string hasn’t been enclosed by quotes.
+Following code would throw a PHP error since the string hasn’t been enclosed by quotes.

 $name = Robin Jackman;